Serving the public through data transparency and access

 We take your privacy seriously

-We collect only the minimum amount of personally identifiable information (PII) we need, whether it is to assist with your issue or to work on consumer issues broadly.
-When releasing data, we are careful to protect the privacy, and confidentiality of the data asset.
+The CFPB collects only the minimum amount of personally identifiable information (PII) needed, whether it is to assist with your consumer financial issue or to work on consumer issues more broadly.
+When releasing data, we are careful to protect the privacy and confidentiality of the data asset.